mtlynch/mtlynch.io/content/retrospectives/2022/04/index.md

 ### Wrap up design overhaul of the TinyPilot website

-- **Result**: The design is done but it's not published yet
+- **Result**: The design is done, but it's not published yet
 - **Grade**: C

 This project is continuing to take longer than I expected.
-We're done with the designs themselves, but the design agency hasn't had bandwidth yet to implement the code changes to publish them on TinyPilot's site.
+We're done with the designs themselves, but the design agency hasn't had capacity to implement the code changes to publish them on TinyPilot's site.

 ### Complete onboarding for TinyPilot's new support engineer